EPSG:3857 ↔ EPSG:4326 Converter

 Why do Web Mercator coordinates look so large?

-Web Mercator (EPSG:3857) coordinates are in metres from the origin at the intersection of the equator and the prime meridian.
+EPSG:3857 X and Y values are in metres from the origin at the intersection of the equator and the prime meridian.
 London's City Hall, for example, has coordinates of approximately X = −11,300 m, Y = 6,710,000 m — the Y value is 6.7 million metres north of the equator.
+Any X/Y pair where the absolute value is in the millions is almost certainly EPSG:3857.

-When should I use Web Mercator vs WGS 84?
+When should I use EPSG:3857 vs EPSG:4326?

-Does Web Mercator distort distances and areas?
+Does EPSG:3857 distort distances and areas?

-Web Mercator covers longitudes from −180° to 180° (X: approximately −20,037,508 to 20,037,508 metres) and latitudes from approximately −85.05° to 85.05° (Y: approximately −20,037,508 to 20,037,508 metres).
-Polar regions beyond ±85.05° latitude are not representable.
+EPSG:3857 covers longitudes from −180° to +180° (X from approximately −20,037,508 m to +20,037,508 m) and latitudes from approximately −85.05° to +85.05° (Y from approximately −20,037,508 m to +20,037,508 m).
+Polar regions beyond ±85.05° latitude cannot be represented in Web Mercator at all.